 I made Capri an Elmo Tutu to go with her Elmo Headband by sewing on the felt and pom pom features.
-I got my inspiration for this on Pinterest, but when I tried to go to the link to credit it, a warning came up that the link was associated with malware.
-If you want to see other examples of Elmo tutus you can do a search on Pinterest.
+If you want to see other examples of Elmo tutus you can do a search online.
 Most of the ones I saw had the skirt go all the way up to the chest, making it more of a dress than a skirt.

 Each of the Sugar snaps got a piece of cake featuring their picture.

 Xayden devoured his cake and had an Elmo cake face and hands.